cobobc/cob_MilestonePJ_4/README.md

 *   As a Returning user, I want to contact FOB via a contact form - Successful testing ensured that when a user submits a contact form the information is sent to the admin database.

+*   As a Returning user, I want to write a review, edit review and delete reviews - A user can successfully write multple reviews on any beat or beats.
+They can edit or delete there reviews.

 ##### Frequent Users

-*   As a Frequent user, I want to look through the store for new beats or genres - the testing above indicated that user can easily navigate through the site which allow frequent users to easily check for new beats and genres
+*   As a Frequent user, I want to look through the store for new beats or genres - the testing above indicated that user can easily navigate through the site which allow frequent users to easily check for new beats and genres.

+*   As a Frequent user, I want to add more reviews and read other reviews about beats - testing was performed to ensure users can write as many reviews as they want and that user can easily read other user reviews.

 ##### Admin User Goals

 *   As an admin user, I want to manage (add, edit and delete) the beats on site - Testing was perfomred on the beat management pages to ensure the admin user can easily edit, add and delete beats.

+*   As an admin user, I want to manage (add, edit and delete) reviews on the app - Testing was performed on the admin/ page to ensure the admin user can easily edit, add and delete beat reviews.

 *   As an admin user, view entire order history from all users - using the admin/ django function the admin user can view all orders from all users.